R E C I P E S

 Try the FREE WEB RECIPE:

 From the book: The Expedition to Cursed Forest ● Meaty or vegetarian, this special dish always tastes unbelievably delicious.
 No wonder it ranked among favourites praised by the top-level nobility in the 19th century.

 You don't need to own a magnificent castle to immediately try the exclusive FREE WEB RECIPE:

 Is it Grandma's or the Doctor's "Recipetarium"??

-As if the protesting voices of attentive readers could be heard: 'How come Granny Estela's?
-The recipes were surely written by Dr. Barton!'.
-Yes, yes, yes, let's just stay calm - we don't want to deny anyone's credit.
-It is really true that the gourmet research and culinary experiments (and far from just culinary - but also chemical or even pyrotechnic) were performed at the stove by Dr. Barton.
+It's as if the protesting voices of attentive readers could be heard: "How come Grandma Estela's Recipetarium?
+For the recipes were surely written by Dr∙ Barton!".
+Yes, yes, yes, let's just stay calm - we don't want to take credit away from anyone.
+It is indeed true that gourmet research and concocting experiments (by far not only culinary - but also chemical or even pyrotechnical) were carried out by Dr∙ Barton at the stove.
 It was he who devised or improved many of the dishes served in his guest room.
-And it was he who systematically processed culinary advances and neatly recorded them on a typewriter.
-Nobody denies that, because we have all witnessed it.
+And it was he who systematically processed all these culinary advances and neatly recorded them on a typewriter.
+No one denies that because we all witnessed it.

 However, the painted cassette with the inscription Recipetarium belongs to Grandma Estela.
 It was part of her maiden pre-wedding dowry preparation.
 She saved her first cooking notes in it as a young girl.
 Throughout her life, she kept adding more instructions for making all kinds of goodies.
 There she also lovingly protected the aforementioned "Sinnie's" typescript creations.